 Specialties: Tapioca, baião de dois, seafood stews.

-historic centers of both cities, enjoy the beaches, and experience the
+Activities: Visit the historic centers of both cities, enjoy the beaches, and experience the vibrant Carnival.

 Activities: Stroll through Farroupilha Park, visit the Fundação Ibere Camargo Museum, and explore the Wine Region in nearby Serra Gaúcha.